franciscrot/digital-methods-accelerator/content/toolkit/core-dh-skills.md

 ## Networked culture {#networked-culture}

 Networked culture examines how people, texts, and platforms connect and circulate.
 It combines network analysis with attention to power, mediation, and the politics of digital infrastructures.
+You might want to visualise how various entities are connected in order to communicate your research to audiences.
+But you also might want to do it just for yourself - to help you spot interesting patterns.

 <details>
 <summary>Resources</summary>